 Dino is a member of the Australian Information Industry Association (AIIA) and Chairs the South Australian (SA) Chapter of the AIIA National Education Special Interest Group.
 In this role he has directed the group towards increasing the contribution of industry in the education of SA children, through the delivery of a series of structured teacher professional development workshops supporting the delivery of an authentic learning experience in the classroom.
 He is the Chair of the Industry Advisory Board for the University of South Australia School of IT and Mathematical Sciences and recently fulfilled roles as Industry Practitioner in Resident and Adjunct Research Associate.

-Executive Officer, Horticulture Coalition of SA
+Policy Advisor, Horticulture Coalition of SA

 Chair, Agribusiness ISC

 Coming from a farm on the Fleurieu Peninsula, Amy has been involved in a farming family and farming communities for some time.
 At the start of her career, she coordinated local landcare and catchment projects, followed by work across a number of states in dairy extension.

 With a background in science and law, she has worked on a range of policy issues, both within government and for industry bodies.
 She has been the Executive Officer of Primary Producers SA and the former Natural Resources Management Council and is currently the Policy Advisor for the Horticulture Coalition of SA.